Samurai Champloo: Sidetracked: Development and release

-According to Matsuo, the game's genre was chosen as it fit in with the series's tone and action.
 The gameplay was designed with a North American audience in mind, also incorporating the musical elements the anime was known for.
+According to Matsuo, the genre was chosen as it fit in with the series's tone and action.
 Suda felt Grasshopper and Samurai Champloo were a good fit due to the studio's reputation for games with a non-traditional style, though he later noted that when contracted Grasshopper were asked to hold back the studio's "signature style".
-He described the relationship with the original studio Manglobe as "easy-going", with Grasshopper being allowed to choose the game's genre and Watanabe checking the script and voice work so it remained consistent with the anime.
-Suda enjoyed working with the staff, citing it as a positive interaction between game designers and animators that was rare in Japan.
 The art director was Akihiko Ishizaka, while Katsu Fukamachi, Junya Iwata and Kazuhiko Enzaki acted as character designers.
 The team used their experience creating cel-shaded graphics for Killer7 when creating the art design.
 The CGI opening was created by Jet Studio, re-creating the anime's opening using realistic versions of the anime's protagonists.
 Motion capture was handled by Dynapix.

 The game was first announced by Namco Bandai in August 2005.
 It was previewed to the public at that year's Tokyo Game Show.
 The localization was handled by Bang Zoom!
 Entertainment, the same studio who handled the original series.
 The original English cast returned with the exception of Mugen's voice actor Steve Blum, who was replaced by Liam O'Brien.
 Worso is voiced by Lex Lang, who voiced the characters Shoryu and Xavier III in the anime dub.
-It was released on February 23, 2006 in Japan, and on April 11 of the same year in North America.
+It was released on February 23, 2006 in Japan, and on April 11 in North America.
 His work on Sidetracked together with Blood+: One Night Kiss, both using more action-based gameplay, informed Suda's design on his next project No More Heroes.